belangeo/pyo/documentation/source/perftips.rst

 Don't do anything that can trigger the garbage collector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The garbage collector of python is another nondeterministic process.
+The garbage collector of Python is another non-deterministic process.
 You should avoid doing anything that can trigger it.
-So, instead of deleting an audio object, which can turn out to delete many stream objects, you should just call its `stop()` method to remove it from the server's processing loop.
+So, instead of deleting an audio object, which can lead to deleting many stream objects, you should just call its `stop()` method to remove it from the server's processing loop.

 Pyo tips
 --------

-Here is a list of tips specific to pyo that you should consider when trying to reduce the CPU consumption of your audio program.
+Here is a list of tips specific to Pyo that you should consider when trying to reduce the CPU consumption of your audio program.

 Mix down before applying effects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is very easy to over-saturate the CPU with pyo, especially if you use the multi-channel expansion feature.
+It is very easy to over-saturate the CPU with Pyo, especially if you use the multi-channel expansion feature.
 If your final output uses less channels than the number of audio streams in an object, don't forget to mix it down (call its `mix()` method) before applying effects on the sum of the signals.

-Consider the following snippet, which create a chorus of 50 oscillators and apply a phasing effect on the resulting sound:
+Consider the following snippet, which creates a chorus of 50 oscillators and apply a phasing effect on the resulting sound:

 .. code-block:: python